Launch

 Are You Eligible?

-There are three types of eligibility criteria your organization and project must meet to be able to apply for this grant:
+There are three types of eligibility requirements your organization must meet to be able to apply for Launch:

 The primary purpose of the organization must be the advancement and preservation of one or more of the following disciplines: